-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column borrowed from the types of loans Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-233 55% \$30,233 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+236 49.00% \$27,879

+В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-217 51% \$21,197 С Institutional loan programs.
-146 34% \$9,490 D State loan programs.
-0 0% \$0 E Private student loans made by a bank or lender.
-16 4% \$66,188
+226 46.00% \$19,263 С Institutional loan programs.
+166 34.00% \$9,778 D State loan programs.
+0 0.00% \$0 E Private student loans made by a bank or lender.
+16 1.00% \$37,672